Lennartstachowiak/maze-runner-api/README.md

 #### Set up database

-Migration folder (`/migrations`) for the database structure should already set.
+Migration folder (`/migrations`) for the database structure should already exist.

-If not run this command:
+If not, run this command:

 -     flask db init
 -     flask db migrate -m 'init'